Category Archives: Creative Process

 Salgado–Kuwaiti Inferno 1991

-Salgado’s black and white photos are elemental in their grim power, expressing the desperate struggle of exhausted men taming the damaged wells.
+Salgado’s black-and-white photos are elemental in their grim power, expressing the desperate struggle of exhausted men taming the damaged wells.
 The classical visual compositions stand in striking juxtaposition with the battle being waged against the forces of chaos.
-Salgado presents us with a visual depiction of the ancient epic of human struggle against a hostile world, but sadly, he depicts a world made hostile by the madness of humans.
+Salgado presents us with a visual depiction of the ancient epic of human struggle against a hostile world, but sadly, he depicts a world made hostile by humans’ madness.
 It is a current event the photographer has raised to mythic status.

-The photo-essay exploring and explaining current events has been a staple of the genre from its inception.
-The New York Times Magazine excels in this such long form reportage.
-For instance, in 2007 the magazine sent photographer Lynsey Addario and writer Elizabeth Rubin to the Afghanistan, embedded with the U.S. Army’s Battle Company of the 173 Airborne Brigade.
-The Battle Company soon became engaged in a 6 day mission to control Korengal Valley before the onset of winter.
+The photo essay exploring and explaining current events has been a staple of the genre from its inception.
+The New York Times Magazine excels in this form of reportage.
+For instance, in 2007, the magazine sent photographer Lynsey Addario and writer Elizabeth Rubin to Afghanistan, embedded with the U.S. Army’s Battle Company of the 173 Airborne Brigade.
+The Battle Company soon became engaged in a 6-day mission to control Korengal Valley before the onset of winter.

 Lars Tunbjörk-- "42nd Street and Eighth Avenue", published May 18, 1997